 Admissions Requirements

-The Penn AMCS Graduate Program is an interdisciplinary program that offers training in advanced mathematics and its applications to problems in empirical science, medicine and engineering.
+The Penn AMCS Graduate Program is an interdisciplinary program that offers training in advanced mathematics and its applications to problems in empirical science, medicine, and engineering.
 We offer both the Masters and PhD degrees.

-We will begin accepting applications for the Fall 2024 academic year on October 1, 2023.
-We typically accept PhD applications until January 1, and Masters applications until February 1.
+We will begin accepting applications for the Fall 2026 academic year on October 1, 2025.
+We accept PhD applications until January 5, 2026, 11:59 p.m., and Masters applications until February 2, 2026, 11:59 p.m.

-A written Preliminary Exam, which covers the foundational mathematics expected of all students, is given before the staart of the first year.
+Preliminary Exam, which covers the foundational mathematics expected of all students, is given before the start of the first year.
 Students who do not pass are expected to take foundational courses as necessary to bring their knowledge to the level expected.
 Ph.D students not passing the prelim at the start must pass at the end of the first year.
 Masters students get one additional opportunity at the start of their second year.

 Applications must be submitted electronically.